-This course provides an introductory study to the field of occupational therapy.
-The historical and philosophical development of occupational therapy will be presented as well as the concepts of occupation, person, environment, and professional interpersonal factors.
-Emphasis will be placed on occupation and co-occupation as core concepts, the domain and occupational therapy client centered process, and the importance in engagement in occupation to support participation in context(s), health and wellness.
-Professional factors will address Occupational Therapy Standards of Practice and Code of Ethics, and how occupational therapy services are delivery.
-Roles and tasks of occupational therapy practitioners, working in a variety of practice settings with diverse populations across the life span, will be discussed as well as professional development.
+This course provides an introductory study to the historical and philosophical development of occupational therapy, roles and tasks of occupational therapy practitioners working in a variety of practice settings with diverse populations across the live span, and service delivery.
+Emphasis will be placed on occupation and co-occupation as core concepts, occupational therapy domain and process, client-centered process, and the importance in engagement in occupation to support participation in context(s) and health and wellness.
 Course does not apply to students who are COTAs.
 A minimum grade of B (84) is required for acceptance into OT professional courses.

-OT 431 Overview of Occupational Therapy Practice (3)

-This course provides a comprehensive overview of the profession, including the Occupational Therapy Practice Framework: Domain and Process - 3rd edition (2014), the history, and theorists in the profession, professionalism, conceptual framework of occupational therapy (applied theory and models of practice), clinical reasoning, and therapeutic use of self.
-The context of service delivery will be reviewed along with an introduction to the structure of a frame of reference, as well as ethical and professional considerations, as a foundation for subsequent courses.
-Current practices and future trends will also be explored inclusive of cultural and global issues as they impact quality of life, service delivery, and clients' ability to live "life to the fullest."
+OT 431 Overview of Occupational Therapy Practice (3) This course provides a comprehensive overview of the profession, including the Occupational Therapy Practice Framework: Domain and Process - 3rd edition (2014), the history, and theorists in the profession, conceptual framework of occupational therapy (including applied theory and models of practice), clinical reasoning, and therapeutic use of self.
+The context of service delivery, ethical and professional considerations are reviewed as a foundation for subsequent courses.
+Current practices and future trends are also explored inclusive of cultural and global issues as they impact quality of life, service delivery, and clients' ability to live "life to the fullest."
 The roles of occupational therapy practitioners, as relate to a career transition from occupational therapy assistant to occupational therapist, will be explored.
 This course involves distance learning assignments and experiential teaching-learning experiences.
 Students with COTA backgrounds only.
 A course grade of B (84) is required for acceptance into OT professional courses.